anima-wg/brski-cloud/anima-brski-cloud.md

 All privacy considerations outlined in {{RFC8995, Section 10}} are applicable.

 There are additional privacy considerations as the Pledge connects to a default Cloud Registrar during bootstrap.
 In particular, {{RFC8995, Section 10.3}} documents the information that is revealed to the MASA.
-When Pledges use the mechansisms described in this document, a subset of information is revealed to the Cloud Registrar, namely:
+When Pledges use the mechansisms described in this document, a subset of this information is revealed to the Cloud Registrar, namely:

 - the identity of the device being enrolled
 - the time the device is activated